Performance of linear solvers in tensor-train format on current multicore architectures: Numerical algorithms

 In the TT format calculating a scalar product is much faster than a truncated scaled addition (axpby) as discussed in more detail in \autoref{sec:building_blocks}.
 So we can perform additional scalar products to reorder Gram-Schmidt iterations and perform selective re-orthogonalization as shown in \autoref{alg:SIMGS} to increase the robustness.

 This omits subtracting directions that are already almost orthogonal in order to avoid growing the TT-ranks.
-See~\cite{Leon2012} and the references therein for a detailed discussion on different Gram-Schmidt orthogonalization schemes.
+See \cite{Leon2012} and the references therein for a detailed discussion on different Gram-Schmidt orthogonalization schemes.
 Here, we again need to use sufficiently small truncation tolerances to fulfill the requirements of the outer inexact GMRES method.
-The factor $2i$ is an estimate for the number of inner iterations (line~9) as usually orthogonalizing twice is enough.
+The factor $2i$ is an estimate for the number of inner iterations (line~9) as usually orthogonalizing ``twice is enough'' \citep{Parlett1998,Giraud2005}.
+And we choose $k_\text{max}=4$ in all our experiments as this was sufficient for the cases we investigated.